dh-notes/dhnotes/pages/dh-programs.md

 - Certificate in Digital Humanities, Rutgers University, USA
 - Certificate in Digital Studies, University of Pittsburgh-Greensburg, USA

+## Notes

-(For and example article comparing some of these programs, see Sula, Hackney and Cunningham. "[A Survey of Digital Humanities Programs](https://jitp.commons.gc.cuny.edu/a-survey-of-digital-humanities-programs/#Appendix_A)")
+For and example article comparing some of these programs, see Sula, Hackney and Cunningham. "[A Survey of Digital Humanities Programs](https://jitp.commons.gc.cuny.edu/a-survey-of-digital-humanities-programs/#Appendix_A)")

+Brett Bobley, Director of ODH, started a [Google Doc list](https://docs.google.com/document/d/1fogyvE2qvu0BOyqvqbmIJkQ-onYTed1t00D21gJMTtk/edit) focused on the US.
+That list is merged here.